Kendall Jenner’s New Boyfriend Is A$AP Rocky? Onlooker Says, ‘They’re Together’ As A Coachella Couple

 — Kendall Updates (@knjdaily) April 16, 2017

-The duo ignited romance rumors in the early 2016 and they had been dodging questions about their relationship.
-But, they keep people speculating after they had been seen consistently hanging out and grabbing dinners together.
-They would even join each other on trips with the most recent one—at the Milan Fashion Week where Kendall strutted down the runway for big fashion bosses.
+The duo ignited romance rumors in early 2016, and they had been dodging questions about their relationship.
+Furthermore, they kept people speculating after they had been seen consistently hanging out and grabbing dinners together.
+They would even join each other on trips, with the most recent one at the Milan Fashion Week where Kendall strutted down the runway for big fashion bosses.

 The hitmaker hasn’t been any less supportive of Jenner’s work.
 She hit the bottom after the massive backlash she received for starring in a protest-inspired Pepsi ad and Rocky was there to comfort her.
-Who would have thought that a rapper such as Rocky would show such a genuine feelings for Kendall?
+Who would have thought that a rapper such as Rocky would show such genuine feelings for Kendall?
 He is truly one great friend, and possibly, boyfriend material.

 “They’ve been spending a lot of time together and are getting more serious.
 They’re as close to officially boyfriend/girlfriend,” added the source.
 If Kendall Jenner’s new boyfriend is A$AP Rocky, then you can bet that you wouldn’t run out of #fashioninspo.
 The pair shares a deep love for being in the fashion world, and we couldn’t wait to see them in matching outfits.

 Right now, the rumored couple is taking their time and any confirmation seems to be underway.
-At least, we have something to look forward to.
+At least we have something to look forward to.

 [Featured Image by Vittorio Zunino Celotto/Getty Images]